-In announcing Greg Roman as their new offensive coordinator, the Ravens also disclosed previous OC Marty Mornhinwheg will not be returning to Baltimore in 2019.
-Mornhinwheg, who’d been with the Ravens since 2015 and calling plays since 2016, rejected the opportunity to take another position on Baltimore’s staff.
+In announcing Greg Roman as their new offensive coordinator, the Ravens also disclosed previous OC Marty Mornhinweg will not be returning to Baltimore in 2019.
+Mornhinweg, who’d been with the Ravens since 2015 and calling plays since 2016, rejected the opportunity to take another position on Baltimore’s staff.
 “We tried to keep Marty, but he has decided to move on, and I respect that,” head coach John Harbaugh said.
 “He’s a really good coach and helped us win the AFC North last season and get close to the playoffs the previous two years.”
 Roman had reportedly drawn OC interest from the Dolphins, which could have played a factor in his promotion from assistant head coach/tight ends.

 Here’s more from the AFC North: